How to work with me

 Commit to at least two sessions per month:

-Many of my clients choose to see me every week, but I've found that every other week is the minimum cadence necessary for the strong relationship that I build with my clients.
+Most of my clients choose to see me every week, but I've found that twice a month is the *minimum* cadence necessary for the strong relationship that I build with my clients.
 It helps me feel aware of what's going on in your life so I'm better able to support you.
 And, you'll make faster progress toward your goals.

 Most importantly, let’s be real with each other: